-Next, we set $T{agg} = \{1, 6, 24\}$ hours to analyze how timeaggregation affects the network dynamics.
-We refer to these settings as short, medium, and long aggregation windows.
 Before presenting the average capacity and optimal hop count, let us see how optimal hop count changes over time for each trace.
-In Fig. 5(a), we plot the results for short T{aqq} .
+In Fig. 5(a), we plot the results for short T{agg} .
 As Infocom05 trace is approximately 3 days long, we have 70 snapshots while Cambridge has 274, and Infocom06 has 93 snapshots.
 The figures show the hop counts providing the best bottleneck weights for h = 3 and h = 8 for both the timeaggregated graph and static graph.
 The reachable fraction of nodes is not presented here due to space restrictions, but our results show that static graph overestimates the connectivity of the network.
 All nodes can be reached in two hops if waited sufficiently long.
 However, the actual reachable fraction is much lower according to the results of our snapshot analysis in Fig. 6(a).
 This is not primarily because of the hop restriction but the inherent network dynamics.
-Albeit setting h = 8 leads to higher connectivity than that of h = 3, the connectivity is still drastically lower than the static graph.
-Figures also capture the difference in time: during daytime connectivity is higher compared to the night times.
-This change in the connectivity manifests itself as the change in optimal hop count over time.
+Albeit setting h = 8 leads to a higher connectivity than with h = 3, the connectivity is still drastically lower than with the static graph.
+Figures also capture the difference in time of the day: connectivity during daytime is higher compared to the night times.
+This change in the connectivity manifests itself as the change in the optimal hop count over time.
 During some periods, connectivity is so low that although the protocol lets 8 hops, single hop routing achieves the optimal performance (which is very low).
 This change in hop count may call for protocols that adapt the parameters according to the time of the operation.
-Regarding the amount of change, the standard deviation is 0.54 hops for h=2 and 0.77 hops for h=8 in Infocom05, while they are (0.45,0.62) hops in Cambridge and (0.42,0.83) hops in Infocom06.
+Regarding the amount of change, the standard deviation is 0.54 hops for h = 2 and 0.77 hops for h = 8 in Infocom05, while they are (0.45, 0.62) hops in Cambridge and (0.42, 0.83) hops in Infocom06.